RealStonerGamer/RSG_fireEffect/README.md

 # RSG_fireEffect
  -  you can use this script to show a fire effect when the player is on fire
+ - all players around you will see the fire effect as well

 ## Installation